-This rubric may be adapted for use with several outcomes such as CR8.2: Investigate and identify ways that today's arts expressions often reflect concern for social issues.
+This rubric may be adapted for use with several outcomes such as CR6.3: Examine arts expressions and artists of various times and places.

 Level 4 Level 3 Level 2 Level 1 Consistently demonstrates critical and creative thinking when responding to the work.
 Consistently applies prior knowledge to new situations.
 Uses arts terminology appropriately.
 Often demonstrates critical and creative thinking when responding to the work.
 Often applies prior knowledge in new situations.
 Attempts to use arts terminology appropriately.
 Occasionally demonstrates critical and creative thinking when responding to the work.
 Applies prior knowledge sporadically.
 Rarely uses arts terminology.
 Demonstrates limited critical or creative thinking.
 Has difficulty applying prior knowledge.
 Does not use arts terminology.
 Thoughtfully examines and describes the work using focused observation.
 Analysis is thorough and explains key relationships among parts to whole.
 Willing to consider several interpretations.
 Provides insightful interpretations and supports opinions based on evidence in the work.
 Adequately examines and describes important features of the work.
 Provides general analysis of the work.
 Provides reasonable interpretation and supports opinions with some evidence.
 Examines and provides a general description of the work.
 Analyzes in a vague or limited way.
 Provides a simplistic interpretation with little supporting evidence.
 Offers first impressions and vague descriptions of work.
 Does not focus attention on the work.
 Rarely contributes to analysis.
 Interpretations are presented with difficulty and lack evidence.
 Asks thoughtful and compelling questions in response to the work.
 Accesses multiple sources of information during inquiry.
 Synthesizes ideas well and conveys research findings in engaging manner.
 Often asks relevant questions in response to the work.
 Accesses several sources of information during inquiry.
 Synthesizes and conveys research findings adequately.
 Sometimes asks questions in response to the work.
 Accesses a few sources of information during inquiry.
 Has some difficulty synthesizing and conveying findings.
 Rarely asks questions in response to the work.
 Research is limited to one or two sources during inquiry.
 Information is presented as found in original source as opposed to synthesizing information.